timgrahame/Capstone/README.md

 KongsIsland is a Web Application design to support the captive breeding programmes for gorillas world wide.

-The application allows three levels of a user with different permissions for each.
-These are:
+The application allows three roles with different permissions for each.
+A user HAS to be logged in.
+The roles are:

-	1. A zookeeper - Can only zoos and gorillas.
+	1. A zookeeper - Can see only zoos and gorillas.
 	2. A vet - Can do everything a Zookeeper can do, can add zoos and gorillas, can modify zoos and gorillas, can delete zoos and gorillas, can view bookings.
 	3. A Zoo Director - Can do everything a vet can do plus also add and delete bookings and can also reset the database.

 The application uses Auth0 to manage the authenticated users and has the following permissions set: